FCSS Programs & Events

 Courage to Care is a peer support group for family, friends and caregivers of someone who has been diagnosed with a mental illness.
 Members come together to improve their understanding of mental health, mental illness and recovery in the community, to share stories of hope and healing and to listen to and accompany others.
 The Courage to Care group is led by caring volunteer facilitators who have received training through the Canadian Mental Health Association, Facilitator Training.

-Supported by FCSS Innisfail (Family Community Support Services) in partnership with McMan, the group meets on Tuesday's and alternate each week between afternoon and evening sessions.
+Supported by FCSS Innisfail (Family Community Support Services) in partnership with McMan, the group meets on the second Tuesday of each month from 7 - 8:30 p.m.

 Dementia Friendly Support Group